- Get Involved

-Beginning on October 1, 2013, the Maryland Health Connection, our state’s insurance exchange responsible for implementing the Affordable Care Act (ACA)—or “Obamacare”-- will be fully operational.
-This will be a one-stop shop for health coverage in Maryland whether you qualify for public or private insurance.
-You will be able to compare benefits, premiums, and prices.
+Beginning on October 1, 2013, the Maryland Health Connection, our state’s insurance exchange responsible for implementing the Affordable Care Act (ACA)—or “Obamacare”-- was operational, although problems with the online registration system existed.
+The Maryland Health Connection is a one-stop shop for health coverage in Maryland whether you qualify for public or private insurance.
+You are able to compare benefits, premiums, and prices.

 A few basic facts:

 Majority of Marylanders Believe Climate Change Poses Public Health Threat